ansible/awx/docs/docsite/rst/userguide/ee_reference.rst

     ansible-builder introspect --sanitize ~/.ansible/collections/

 The ``--sanitize`` option reviews all of the collection requirements and removes duplicates.
-It also removes any Python requirements that should normally be excluded (see :ref:`python_deps` anove).
+It also removes any Python requirements that should normally be excluded.
 Use the ``-v3`` option to ``introspect`` to see logging messages about requirements that are being excluded.

 images